drlsn/kinergize/README.md

 ## Goals
 &nbsp;&nbsp;&nbsp;&nbsp; *The goal is to track various aspects of the workouts, so to have control and make potential improvements, e.g.:*

+- Exercises done/left till end of current plan, ex.
+56/87 (31 left)
+- Days done/left till end of current plan, ex.
+1/4 (3 left)

+- Weight change:
+  - since last 7 days, ex. +0.4kg, was 72.2kg, now 72.6kg
+  - since last 14 days
+  - since last 21 days
+  - since last 28 days
+  - since last week, ex. now is april 14th Friday... so compare to last Sunday - April 9th
+  - since last month, ex. now is april 14th... so compare to March 31th

+- Cm Measures of body parts:
+  - since last 7 days, ex. biceps +1cm, chest +1cm, was 40cm, now 41cm,
+  - since last 14 days
+  - since last 21 days
+  - since last 28 days
+  - since last x days (to be selectable from dropdown or put to text field)
+  - since last month
+  - since last 3 months (or n months, to be selectable from dropdown or put to text field)
+  - since last 6 months
+  - since last 12 months, ex. now is april 14th 2023... so compare to April 14th 2022
+  - since last year, ex. now is april 14th 2023... so compare to December 31th 2022
+  - since last 2 years (or x years)

+- Sessions done count:
+  - since current plan started, ex. current plan has 4 days, it started April 14th, now is April 16th, however you skept a session yesterday, so it is still 1 now, after doing todays session it will 2, or maybe you do two at once, so it will be 3?
+  - since last 7 days, ex.
+4
+  - since last 14 days
+  - since last 21 days
+  - since last 28 days
+  - since last x days
+  - since last month
+  - since last 3 months
+  - since last 6 months
-- How many sessions has been done since last week, n last weeks, months or year(s)
+  - since last 12 months
+  - since last year
+  - since last 2 years (or x years)

+- Sleep hours:
+  - ??

-- Has the plans has been done as expected, have some days been skept, or plans done over the whole day or missing exercises
+- Has the plans has been done as expected, have some days been skept, or plans done over the whole day or missing exercises, maybe done two session in same day??
 - How warm-ups has been done before workouts - how many minutes..
 - How many exercises I've done last week, weeks or months or year(s)
 - How many exercises I've done last week, weeks or months or year(s) PER MUSCLE GROUP